How do I avoid fines and fees?

 Can lost fines be forgiven if you return the book?

 "Lost" books cannot be renewed and must be returned to the library for your account to be credited.
-If you return a book after billing but before the library has begun the process to replace it, your account will be adjusted for the full lost item replacement charge, but the $10 billing fee will remain.
-If the library has already "withdrawn" the item, $25 of the replacement cost will be retained.
+If you return a book after billing but before the library has begun the process to replace it, your account will be adjusted for the full lost item replacement charge.
+If the library has already "withdrawn" the item, we may not accept the lost item back and require payment.

 The level of reimbursement or credit for items returned more than 6 months after they have been marked "Lost" is at the discretion of the Penn Libraries.
 For items that are not the property of the Penn Libraries (e.g: Interlibrary loans, BorrowDirects or E-ZBorrows): once the Penn Libraries have been billed for lost materials by the original lending institution, no credits or reimbursements will be issued.